monikma/releasenotes/README.md

 # Requirements

 You need to install https://pypi.python.org/pypi/jira first.
-Tested for Python 3.4.3 (won't work for Python 2.x).
+Tested for Python 3.5.1 and Python 2.7.11.

 # Quick start